-Skin Patient, British Columbia
+Skin Patient British Columbia

-"Our access is reasonable given that they are expensive drugs," said Dr. Adam noting that the ability in Ontario or Canada to place someone on a biologic is easier than in many other countries.
-Most biologics cost between \$20,000 and \$25,000 a year although newer drugs can cost double that amount.
-This is in comparison to a cost of more than \$150,000 a year in the United States for some biologics used to treat psoriasis.
 "I rarely see a patient I can't get better on a biologic," said Calgary dermatologist Dr. Kirk Barber, noting that data indicates 80 percent of Canadian dermatologists are prescribing biologics.
-However, Dr. Shear added, "Are there people for which biologics don't work?
+However, Dr. Shear added, "Are there people where we don't have biologics that work?
 Absolutely.
 There are definitely people who do not get better."